tacatac/archnosh/README.md

 ##### udev

-The above installation assumes udev is the device manager, which requires the [systemd](https://www.archlinux.org/packages/core/x86_64/systemd/) package to be installed on Archlinux.
+The above installation assumes udev is the device manager, which is provided by the [systemd](https://www.archlinux.org/packages/core/x86_64/systemd/) package on Archlinux.
+However, using that package's `systemd-udevd` and `udevadm` commands with nosh has proven unsuccessful.
+If you know of any way to make it work, let me know.

+Instead we will detail the installation of [eudev](https://aur.archlinux.org/packages/eudev/),[libeudev](https://aur.archlinux.org/packages/libeudev/),[eudev-systemd](https://aur.archlinux.org/packages/eudev-systemd/) and [libeudev-systemd](https://aur.archlinux.org/packages/libeudev-systemd/) (available from the AUR) which should provide a drop-in replacement for systemd/udev.

-In order to allow this, archnosh packages do not conflict, for the most part, with the systemd packages.
-Alternative device manager run packages are provided (vdev, busybox-mdev, suckless-mdev) but you will have to account for Archlinux systemd/udev integration with various other system packages.
+Alternative device manager run-packages are provided (vdev, busybox-mdev, suckless-mdev) but you will have to account for Archlinux systemd/udev integration with various other system packages.

+N.B.: the current `eudev-3.2.1-2` package, which provides `eudev` and `libeudev`, fails to build with an up-to-date system due to an issue with gperf which has been [fixed upstream](https://github.com/gentoo/eudev/commit/5bab4d8de0dcbb8e2e7d4d5125b4aea1652a0d60) but not released in a versioned archive.
+This has been pointed out to the Archlinux package maintainer.
+Until it is fixed, you will have to patch it yourself or build from the latest sources.

+1. Install libeudev

+    This conflicts with the libsystemd package, you should remove it but it will almost certainly be a dependency for other packages on your system so run:

+        # pacman -dd -S libeudev

+    The `-dd` (or `--nodeps`) repeated option skips dependency checking.
+You will be providing replacements for these dependencies.

+    It might also fail to install due to the following pre-existing files: `/usr/include/libudev.h` and `/usr/lib/pkgconfig/libudev.pc`.
+Delete these manually.

+2. Install libeudev-systemd

+    This will provide the `libsystemd.so` libraries.

+3. Install eudev

+    This conflicts with the systemd package and, again, will doubtless bring up many dependency warnings so run:

+        # pacman -dd -S eudev

+4. Install eudev-systemd

+    This will provide some shim systemd binaries and libraries.

 ##### virtual terminals